John T. Morgan: Reconstruction era

-Morgan and Edmund Winston Pettus (pictured) played key roles in overturning Reconstruction efforts in postbellum Alabama.
+Morgan and fellow Klan leader Edmund Winston Pettus (pictured) played key roles in overturning Reconstruction efforts in postbellum Alabama.

 After the war ended, Morgan resumed his law practice in Selma, Alabama.
-He became the affluent legal representative for the widely-loathed railroad companies.
+He became the affluent legal representative for the widely loathed railroad companies.
 By 1867, angered by formerly enslaved persons serving as state legislators, Morgan began to play a highly public role against the Republican Reconstruction.

-Soon after, Morgan toured throughout the American South giving race-baiting speeches and urging fellow Southerners to refuse all compromise with Reconstruction.
+Soon after, Morgan toured throughout the American South, giving race-baiting speeches and urging fellow Southerners to refuse all compromise with Reconstruction.
 Aligning himself with the Bourbon Democrats and employing their electoral strategy, Morgan wrote numerous newspaper editorials urging white Alabama voters to "redeem" their state from Republican control and to unite against African-Americans for "self-preservation."

 Amid his political struggle against Reconstruction in 1872, Morgan succeeded James H. Clanton as the second Grand Dragon of the Ku Klux Klan in Alabama.
 According to Alabama Representative Robert Stell Heflin, Morgan and fellow Klan member Edmund W. Pettus became the ringleaders of white supremacy in the state who, more than anyone else, "resisted and finally broke down and destroyed the reconstruction policy which followed the Civil War."

-When President Ulysses S. Grant dispatched his U.S. Attorney General Amos T. Akerman to vigorously prosecute Alabama Klan under the Enforcement Acts, Morgan was arrested and jailed.
+When President Ulysses S. Grant dispatched his U.S. Attorney General Amos T. Akerman to vigorously prosecute the Alabama Klan under the Enforcement Acts, Morgan was arrested and jailed.
 After the demise of the first Ku Klux Klan, Morgan and Pettus continued to resist Reconstruction efforts and to reassert white supremacy in Alabama.
 Morgan took an active part in opposing all attempts to redress the political and socioeconomic legacies of slavery in Alabama.

 Due to his efforts to suppress African-Americans from exercising their political rights and to vouchsafe white supremacy in Alabama during the Reconstruction era, Morgan became a well-known public figure in national politics and subsequently became a presidential elector-at-large on the Democratic Samuel J. Tilden ticket in 1876.
 Party insiders favored him to win Alabama's seat to the United States Senate in that year.